Fire in the Hole (1972 roller coaster): Scenes

 A section of a scene that has been removed.
 The scene gave the rider the illusion of broken tracks over a deep chasm.
 When it appeared to the riders that they would be in peril a sharp right turn away from the cliff was made.

 Throughout the ride, there were many scenes of Marmaros engulfed in flames.
 The scenes included a burning hotel where a baldknobber steals a pair of trousers from a guest (named Red Flanders) trying to escape, an off-limits Baldknobber camp, a blazing cabin, a collapsing bridge, and a Main Street which included a saloon, undertaker, and blacksmith shop.
 A shootout takes place on Main Street between three Baldknobbers and the town sheriff.
 This results in the undertaker's windows being shot out and bullet holes in the water tower which would soak riders.

 To increase rider capacity a large section of track was removed in 1982.
 After the first dip (Collapsing Bridge) the ride would turn right and later reconnect in front of the second one (Train Collision).
 At the scene where the cabin was burning, there was a moon and some stars above one of the old track areas.
 Also, at the sign for “Kinney Bridge”, to rider's left was a large open area where scenes once existed.

 The removed scenes included one with a group of Baldknobbers having the following conversation: "All right boys remember, don't fire until you see the whites of their eyes."
 A gun fires.
 "Ow!
 You damn knocked me (or you damn knock-kneed...)
 Oh, excuse me kids."
 After that scene, the trains encountered the Baldknobber dumping the barrel on the riders (now moved to another part of the ride).
 This was followed by a sign reading, "Danger, Track out ahead".
 Coming out of the tunnel, riders saw what appeared to be the track mangled, hanging off a cliff.
 Just as they headed out over it, the cars cut back sharply on the real track.
 The track then reconnected with the existing track headed for the train hill.

+This description is incomplete and based on a video that removed content that included copyrighted music.
+Look at soundtrack for more details on some of the exclusions.